CI 401 – War Gaming

 - Make the most accurate predictions of third parties’ moves

-- Understand all the steps needed to organize and play effective games
+- Identify all the steps needed to organize and play effective games

-- Understand precisely the role of intelligence in a war game
+- Learn precisely the role of intelligence in a war game

-Participants will receive Dr. Gilad’s new book, Business War Games (Career Press, 2008), the only such book in the market!
+Participants can purchase Dr. Gilad’s new book, Business War Games (Career Press, 2008), the only such book in the market!

 Here we list the key questions that this seminar addresses.
 If you can answer “yes” to three or more of the 10 questions posed for this course, it will meet your needs.